manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/deinstall-db/deinstall-db.md

 	############# ORACLE DEINSTALL TOOL END #############
 	```

-	You have completed the deinstallation process and removed the database from your host.
+	You have completed the deinstallation process and removed the database, *`orcl1`*, from your host.

 You have successfully reached the end of this workshop on *Oracle Database Deinstallation*.